CharlesBT/sfz-builder/README.md

 1. It allows the usage of Node.js and its APIs in the rendering process
 2. It modifies some of the default Vite configuration to be compatible with Electron

+---

+## Known issues

+### Ubuntu snap GitHub build fails

+- Ubuntu snap GitHub build fails when using `"name": "@/bms/sfz-builder"` in package.json, it seems that npm workspace is not supported, use instead `"name": "sfz-builder"`